 At Norwood, we plan our topics based on Bloom's Taxonomy.
 Using Bloom's taxonomy and the Bloom's cycle of teaching and learning ensure children are taught the necessary skills in a deep and meaningful way in order to independently apply their knowledge and understanding to enquiry led questions that they have set.
 Opportunities to enhance children's engagement, motivation and ownership of their learning through rich experiences allow them to embed taught skills and explore concepts within meaningful contexts.

-Historical learning is also enhanced through trips to local museums such as the Titanic Museum.
-In addition, children are given the opportunity to visit other historical sites such as Fishbourne Roman Palace, Butser Farm and Hampton Court Palace.
+Historical learning is also enhanced through trips to local museums such as the Sea City Museum (Year 1) and Tudor House (Year 6) as well as further afield with Year 5 visiting the British Museum.
+In addition, children are given the opportunity to visit other historical sites such as Stonehenge (Year 3), Butser Farm (Year 4) and Osborne House (Year 2).
 Children are also immersed into historical topics through topic launches and dress-up days.